Frequently Asked QuestionsIf you do not find the answer to your question here, please call us at 760-342-1233.

 The Awareness Group serves the Southern California Desert area in the Coachella Valley.
 We are located in eastern Riverside County, with offices in Palm Springs and Indio.

-Classes are held in each location from Monday to Saturday, with both day and evening classes to accommodate our clients’ schedules.
+Classes are held at both locations from Monday to Saturday, with both day and evening classes to accommodate all schedules.

 The Indio Awareness Program office is near Highway 111 & Oasis Street (45926 Oasis Street, Indio, CA 92201) and the Palm Springs Awareness Program office is near Sunrise & Vista Chino (1445 N. Sunrise Way Ste. #103, Palm Springs, CA 92262).
 Both offices are easily accesible via public transportation.
 Visit the SunLine Transit Agency for routes & schedules.